-Currently, there is no established public market for our Common Stock, and there can be no assurances that any established public market will ever develop or that our Common Stock will be quoted for trading, and even if quoted, it is likely to be subject to significant price fluctuations.
+Currently, there is no established public market for our common stock, and there can be no assurances that any established public market will ever develop or that our common stock will be quoted for trading, and even if quoted, it is likely to be subject to significant price fluctuations.

-There has not yet been any established trading market for our Common Stock, and there is currently no established public market for our securities.
-A market maker has filed an application with FINRA on our behalf so as to be able to quote the price of our Common Stock on the OTC Markets commencing upon the effectiveness of our registration statement and other requirements.
+There has not yet been any established trading market for our common stock, and there is currently no established public market for our securities.
+A market maker has filed an application with FINRA on our behalf so as to be able to quote the price of our common stock on the OTC Markets commencing upon the effectiveness of our registration statement and other requirements.
 There can be no assurance that the market maker's application will be accepted by FINRA nor can we estimate as to the time period that the application will require.
 We are not permitted to file such application on our own behalf.
 If the application is accepted, there can be no assurances as to whether:

-- any market for our Shares will develop; - the prices at which our Common Stock will trade; - the extent to which investor interest in us will lead to the development of an active, liquid trading market.
+- the prices at which our common stock will trade; or - the extent to which investor interest in us will lead to the development of an active, liquid trading market.
 Active trading markets generally result in lower price volatility and more efficient execution of buy and sell orders for investors.

-In addition, our Common Stock is unlikely to be followed by any market analysts, and there may be few institutions acting as market makers for our Common Stock.
-Either of these factors could adversely affect the liquidity and trading price of our Common Stock.
-Until an orderly market develops in our Common Stock, if ever, the price at which it trades is likely to fluctuate significantly.
-Prices for our Common Stock will be determined in the marketplace and may be influenced by many factors, including the depth and liquidity of the market for shares of our Common Stock, developments affecting our business, including the impact of the factors referred to elsewhere in these Risk Factors, investor perception of BoloWrapTM 100 and general economic and market conditions.
-No assurances can be given that an orderly or liquid market will ever develop for the shares of our Common Stock.
+In addition, our common stock is unlikely to be followed by any market analysts, and there may be few institutions acting as market makers for our common stock.
+Either of these factors could adversely affect the liquidity and trading price of our common stock.
+Until an orderly market develops in our common stock, if ever, the price at which it trades is likely to fluctuate significantly.
+Prices for our common stock will be determined in the marketplace and may be influenced by many factors, including the depth and liquidity of the market for shares of our common stock, developments affecting our business, including the impact of the factors referred to elsewhere in these Risk Factors, investor perception of BoloWrapTM 100 and general economic and market conditions.
+No assurances can be given that an orderly or liquid market will ever develop for the shares of our common stock.

-Our Common Stock will be subject to "penny stock" rules.
+Our common stock will be subject to "penny stock" rules

-We expect that our Common Stock will be defined as a "penny stock" under Rule 3a51-1 promulgated under the Exchange Act.
+We expect that our common stock will be defined as a "penny stock" under Rule 3a51-1 promulgated under the Exchange Act.
 "Penny stocks" are subject to Rules 15g-2 through 15g-7 and Rule 15g-9, which impose additional sales practice requirements on broker-dealers that sell penny stocks to persons other than established customers and institutional accredited investors.
 Among other things, for transactions covered by these rules, a broker-dealer must make a special suitability determination for the purchaser and have received the purchaser's written consent to the transaction prior to sale.
-Consequently, these rules may affect the ability of broker-dealers to sell our Common Stock in the secondary market.
-To the extent our Common Stock is subject to the penny stock regulations, the market liquidity for our shares will be adversely affected.
+Consequently, these rules may affect the ability of broker-dealers to sell our common stock and affect the ability of holders to sell their shares of our common stock in the secondary market.
+To the extent our common stock is subject to the penny stock regulations, the market liquidity for our shares will be adversely affected.

-We cannot predict the price range or volatility of our Common Stock, and sales of a substantial number of shares of our Common Stock may adversely affect the market price of our Common Stock.
+We cannot predict the price range or volatility of our common stock, and sales of a substantial number of shares of our common stock may adversely affect the market price of our common stock.